canonical-web-and-design/discourse-nav/README.md

 ## How it works

-Discourse will read the theme from one of the branches avilable on this repo of this repo.
+Discourse will read the theme from one of the branches available on this repo.
+Any change in the `common` folder will apply to both mobile & desktop views.
+If you wish to add changes for a specific layput, you should use the `desktop` or `mobile` folder.

-You can read more information on [how to add a discourse theme from a grihub repo](https://meta.discourse.org/t/developer-s-guide-to-discourse-themes/93648)
+You can read more information on [how to add a discourse theme from a grihub repo](https://meta.discourse.org/t/developer-s-guide-to-discourse-themes/93648).

+You can find more discourse theme examplese on [GitHub](https://github.com/topics/discourse-theme-component).

 ## License